MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-esim-profile-operations-tat.md

 # eSIM Profile Operations Log Filter

+To make searching log files easier, below is an eSIM Profile Operation filter file for the [TextAnalysisTool](https://github.com/TextAnalysisTool/Releases).

-To load an eSIM Profile Operation log filter:
+To use the eSIM Profile Operation log filter:

 1. Copy and paste the lines below and save them into a text file named "esimoperation.tat."
 This filter is for the "EnableProfile" operation.
 For other operations, replace "RpcEnableProfile" with one of the strings below that is specific to the operation.